Old Oyo: Archaeological site

 According to Frank Willett, the first Ife antiquity to be obtained by a European was sold at the Queen's market of Old Oyo.

 Located in what is now the Oyo state of Nigeria, the national park that preserves this area also extends into the Kwara state.

 In the broader landscape of empires in this area, Oyo Empire at its height in 1780 was a larger than the surrounding coastal empires, and city of Old Oyo received tribute in the form of slaves, soldiers, taxes, etc. During this time, Agbaje-Williams estimates the population to be 60,000 to 140,000 people.
 Phosphate surveys across the site reveal a spike in measurement near the area where the Akesan marketplace once lay.
 Anthropogenic changes to the natural environment in this site have resulted in baobab trees, useful shrubs, and thickets being more prevalent in areas of greater human occupation.

 The Oyo-Ile Kingdom, during the crest of its power, sponsored new kingdoms located in the Oyo, Egbado, and Igbomina regions of Nigeria.

-Map of Oyo-Ile city walls.
+Map of the metropolitan area of the Oyo Empire showing Oyo-Ile and Old Bara (the royal suburb).